venkys-io/Code-Blogs/Deque/Easy/StackCRUDArray/StackCRUDArray.md

     public static void main(String[] args) {
         Scanner scanner = new Scanner(System.in);

+        // Size of stack
         System.out.print("Enter the size of the stack: ");
         int size = scanner.nextInt();
         Stack s = new Stack(size);

-        System.out.print("Enter the number of elements to push onto the stack: ");
+        // no.of elements to push in stack System.out.print("Enter the number of elements to push onto the stack: ");
         int numElements = scanner.nextInt();
-        for (int i = 0; i < numElements; i++) {
+        // enter elements to be pushed into stack for (int i = 0; i < numElements; i++) {
             System.out.print("Enter element to push onto the stack: ");
             int element = scanner.nextInt();
             s.push(element);
         }
+        // Printing top element of stack
         System.out.print("Top element of the stack: ");
         s.peek();
+        // printing elments of present stack
         System.out.println("Elements in the stack: ");
         s.print();

-        System.out.print("Enter the number of elements to pop from the stack: ");
+        // no.of elements to pop in stack System.out.print("Enter the number of elements to pop from the stack: ");
         int numPop = scanner.nextInt();
         for (int i = 0; i < numPop; i++) {
             s.pop();
         }

-        System.out.print("Enter the number of elements to push onto the stack: ");
+        // enter elements to be pushed into stack System.out.print("Enter the number of elements to push onto the stack: ");
         numElements = scanner.nextInt();
         for (int i = 0; i < numElements; i++) {